 Old-School Ideas for Marketing your Business that Still Work

-Posted on September 4th, 2018
+Updated on 4 September 2018

 coffee-stickers-marketing

-The pipeline of any business needs to be continuously filled with new client prospects, says Jannie Rossouw, Head: Sanlam Business Market.
+The pipeline of any business needs to be continuously filled with new client prospects, says Jannie Rossouw, Head: of Sanlam Business Market.

 “It is of paramount importance to track and measure the outcomes and success of every marketing element you apply in your business.
 In this way you can determine what works and then redirect marketing spend to these marketing elements,” says Roussow.